sopyb/NavigoLearnAPI/README.md

-# Navigo Learn API
+# Navigo Learning API

 ## About

-REST api for NavigoLabs.
+REST api for NavigoLearning.
 This project is built with Node.js, Express, and MariaDB.

 ## Available Scripts